-- In the glass measuring cup with coconut oil whisk together oil, maple syrup, coconut sugar, vanilla, salt and cinnamon.
-Whisk well until the oil is no longer separate and you have a cohesive syrupy mixture.
+- In a small bowl whisk together the coconut oil, maple syrup, coconut sugar, vanilla, salt and cinnamon until a syrupy mixture forms.

-- In a large bowl combine the oats, coconut, pepitas and pecan pieces stirring well to combine.
+In a large bowl combine the oats, coconut, pepitas and pecan pieces.

-- Pour maple mixture over oats and nuts, stir well to combine making sure all of the oats/seeds/nuts are coated.
-Pour mixture into the prepared pan.
-Using a spatula or heavy measuring cup press the mixture into an even layer making sure it’s well compacted.
+Pour maple mixture over oats and nuts, stir well to make sure everything is coated with the syrup.
+Pour into the prepared pan.
+Use a spatula or the bottom of a heavy measuring cup to press and compact the granola into an even layer.

-- Bake granola at 325 F for 25 to 30 minutes, turning halfway through cook time until the granola is golden brown all over.
+Bake at 325 F for 22 to 30 minutes, turning the pan halfway through the cook time until the granola is golden brown all over.

-- Allow granola to cool in the pan for at least 1 hour.
-Once cooled remove the granola and break into clusters and flakes, stir in dried cranberries.
+Allow granola to cool in the pan for at least 1 hour, then break into clusters and flakes.
+If desired, stir in dried cranberries.

 Cook time includes 1 hour cooling time.

-Recipe makes 16 ounces (about 4 cups), Nutritional Information is an estimate for 2 ounces (about 1/2 cup).
+The recipe makes 16 ounces (about 4 cups), Nutritional Information is an estimate of 2 ounces (about 1/2 cup).